21

 - State manipulation

-- Render highjacking
+- Render hijacking

 30. What distinguishes a React component from an element?

-Elements and components in react differ mostly in the following ways:
+Elements and components in React differ mostly in the following ways:

 SN | Element | Component |